ypoonsswim/codingground/README.txt

-This is a place to record my practice in C/C++ programming.
+This is a place to record my practices in C/C++ programming.